+Given the constrains of the site and building code requirements, a 3:12 roof slope was necessary as it allows a reduction in structural load values.
+As a result, smaller sized framing can be used to accommodate the floor to ceiling heights, which are as low at 7 feet.
 The Adjustment will result in the increased safety of the occupants by allowing for a 3:12 roof pitch which provides a safer building design in that the increased roof pitch reduces potential snow loading on the roof.
 Additionally, the increase in height will accommodate the installation of HVAC Ducting, plumbing, and electrical infrastructure.
-The height increase will also allow for a design that substantially matches the appearance of the other duplex structures within the "Villas at Obsidian" development to the south.